An intoxication manslaughter conviction is considered a second-degree felony

 With so much at stake, it's important to have an experienced DWI defense attorney on your side.
 An intoxication manslaughter charge can have a devastating impact on your future.
 An aggressive lawyer, however, can help protect your legal rights.

-Joseph LaBella is committed to helping clients get the results they are seeking.
-He is well versed in state and federal laws and understands the nuances of DWI cases.
-Attorney LaBella will investigate your case fully to make sure you are being treated fairly.
+Amanda Webb – DWI Lawyer is committed to helping clients get the results they are seeking.
+She is well versed in state and federal laws and understands the nuances of DWI cases.
+Attorney Webb will investigate your case fully to make sure you are being treated fairly.

-Contact Joseph LaBella & Associates today for a free consultation.
+Contact attorney Webb today for a free consultation.
 Call 1-800-395-5951 or reach the firm by completing our online contact form.